 It’s also relevant to note that this survey gathered data on chronic diseases, exercise habits, and diet.
 Read HERE for all that information.

-Did any of the states surprise you?
+Did any of the most and least obese states in America surprise you?
 Delaware was a shock to me at 34.3% Where does your state fall on the list?
 Be sure to subscribe to the blog, like the Facebook page, follow me on Twitter and Pinterest, and to use the social media buttons below this post to share with your friend.